-Finding and leasing office space can be a long and complicated process.
+Figuring out how to find office space and get through the leasing process can be daunting.
 Where do you start?
 And what are all the steps?
 It can be difficult to know where to begin.

 At AQUILA, our tenant representation brokers help businesses like yours locate, negotiate and lease office space every day.
 Our brokers use a thorough and proprietary process for finding, negotiating and leasing space, but there are some general steps that every tenant rep broker will follow.

-In this article, we’ll walk you through this process from Discovery to Delivery.
+In this article, we’ll walk you through how to find office space from discovery to delivery.

 The site selection process should always begin with Discovery.
 Taking the time to understand exactly what your company needs is critical to getting the rest of the process right.